 - In-home care services

 Policies typically have a daily benefit amount, a maximum benefit period, and an elimination period (a waiting period before benefits begin).
 Premiums can be substantial and increase with age, making it advisable to purchase a policy earlier in life if possible.
-A policy purchased in your 50s or early 60s often has significantly lower premiums than one purchased later.
-For example, a policy providing $150 per day for three years could cover a substantial portion of assisted living costs for that duration.

 According to AARP, the median annual cost for assisted living nationwide exceeded $54,000 in 2021, highlighting the significant financial protection LTC insurance provides.
 Without LTC insurance, you often deplete personal savings quickly when extensive care is needed.